reymon359/how-to-live/docs/Learn to be alone/index.md

 Browsing Reddit, I found an ELI5 post about The true meaning behind Orson Welles' famous quote “We're born alone, we live alone, we die alone.”

-The comment made by the user u/neubourn made me think deeply about the 'being alone' topic.
+A comment made by the user u/neubourn made me think deeply about the 'being alone' topic.
 Here is what he commented:

 > It's important to include the next part of the quote:
 >